silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Note that multiple additions after N are listed in the same line, since they all follow in a sequence.
 There is no reason to make a new line stating `&ND < ndr` when "ND" is already listed at the end of the previous line.

-For more information, see the [Unicode Sort Tailoring: Tutorial][MH-collation-tutorial] and [Resources][scriptsource-collation-resources] on ScriptSource.
+For more information, see the [Unicode Sort Tailoring: Tutorial][ss-MH-collation-tutorial] and [Resources][ss-collation-resources] on ScriptSource.

 ***Simple Collations***